alexramos657/vpn-setting/README.md

 <h2>Installation Steps</h2>

 First, locate your own personal IP address by going to "www.whatismyipaddress.com" which will be able to show you your local IP address.
 We will use this later as well.
-See EXAMPLE 1A below.

-EXAMPLE 1A
 <p>
 <img src="https://i.imgur.com/pKmIEeu.jpeg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>